NIKIVLASTOS/PHYS4840/PROJECT/README.md

   - Positive integer
   - Must be ≥ 100 (recommended: ≥ 500 for accurate results)
   - Increaseing Nx will increase computation time
+  - Minimum Nx value of 200 recommended
+  - Has not been tested for Nx values over 2500
 - **potential_type**:
   - `1` = Harmonic Oscillator (`V(x) = x²`)
   - `2` = Infinite Square Well